2008 will forever be remembered as the year when Barack Obama was elected, becoming the first African-American President of the USA.

 Dima Bilan, a captivating artist from Russia, touched hearts with his emotive song “Believe,” securing Russia’s first Eurovision win.

-2008 in Numbers
+2008 In Numbers

-Also, did you know that 2008 can be written as MMVIII in Roman numerals and as 11111011000 in binary?
+Get set to explore some curious and fun facts about numbers!
+2008 is written as MMVIII in Roman numerals and as 11111011000 in binary.

 Leap Year